computer-geek64/article-engagement-predictor/README.md

 * Comment Columns Drop Justification
   * Drop everything except comment body and link ID.
 We only need to have the comment content as well as the corresponding article to generate a sentiment value based on the comment text.

-* Run PCA, extra trees, lasso, univariate to determine which to drop for more ambiguous features

 :heavy_check_mark:**Generation of Sentiment Column:**
 Run a sentiment analysis model that will generate the sentiment column in the articles dataset based on each comment body (in comments dataset).
 Use transformers sentiment model for each comment row with the comment text as input features.
 Add new column “average sentiment” in article csv which averages all the sentiment columns for comments which have the corresponding article ID.
 These sentiment values were previously calculated in the sentiment analysis model.